marianapiccolo/Programming_Fundamentals/README.md

 **C++** is a powerful, high-performance language that extends the C programming language with object-oriented features.
 It provides fine-grained control over system resources, making it ideal for system/software development, game development, and applications where performance is critical.
 C++ is widely respected for its efficiency and ability to handle low-level operations, but it also has a steep learning curve compared to higher-level languages.
 Understanding C++ is valuable for gaining a deep insight into how software interacts with hardware.

-## How to Use This Repository

-Feel free to explore the code within each language's directory.
-Each script or project includes comments and explanations to help you understand the purpose and functionality of the code.
-Whether you're looking to learn the basics, refresh your knowledge, or explore different programming paradigms, this repository serves as a resource for foundational programming concepts.

 ## Bibliography

 1. **Lutz, M.** (2013). *Learning Python*.
 O'Reilly Media.